By Erik Jones

 Below is a playlist that is all but guaranteed to make you more passionate about flags and design.
 Just look at what it did to me.
-I’ve lived in New York my whole life and my opinion of our State Flag has been “eh who cares”.
-Now look at what I think:
+I’ve lived in New York my whole life and my opinion of our State Flag has always been “eh who cares”.
+Now just look at the header image to see what I think.

 I blame Mars, and as you’ll see below, CGP Grey, for my strong but justified opinions.

 Before getting to the playlist, there are two terms that come up a bunch in the video and podcasts that are worth defining.
 Vexillology and vexillologist.
 Respectively, they are the study of flags and the people who study and obsess over them.
 There is even a North American Vexillological Association and their simple tenets for flag design play a central role (including in my grade of F I give NY).
 Their five rules for flag design are: